JPro-one/JPro-Documentation/README.md

 How do I handle browser specific differences?
 ```
 * jpro handles most of the browser specifics internally and relieves the developer from those topics.
-NOTE: the code you write in javascript, obviously does not benefit from this, though.
+NOTE: the code you write in javascript, obviously does not benefit from this.

 ```
 The first Instance of my application starts fine, but as soon as the second instance is started, strange things happen.
 What can be the cause?